Sroy20/EPI-Python-Notes/README.md

 The same problem can be slightly modified by giving the input as strings for example as seen in [Leetcode](https://leetcode.com/problems/multiply-strings/description/).
 In this case, conversion from characters to integers and vice versa have to properly taken care off.
 Moreover, remember that str.join function doesn't automatically convert digits into strings.

+## Chapter 6: Strings

+### Problem 6.1: Interconvert strings and integers

+Note how special care has to be taken for handling negative numbers and zeros.

+Furthermore, note the method of converting one character to one digit and vice-versa.

+One-character to one-digit: string.digits.index(c) One-digit to one-character: chr(ord('0')+i)

+Also note the beautiful usage of [functools.reduce()](https://docs.python.org/3/library/functools.html#functools.reduce) fuction.
+This function takes three inputs: a function, an iterable, an initializer and accumulates to return one value.

+### Problem 6.2: